freeCodeCamp/guide/src/pages/jquery/jquery-click-method/index.md

 $("#alert").click();
 ```
-Now even without click the button the click event will be triggered always when we enter or reload the page
+Now even without click the button the click event will be triggered always when we enter or reload the page.

+Also I would prefer to use .on('click',...) over .click(...) because the former can use less memory and work for dynamically added elements.

 [jsFiddle](https://jsfiddle.net/gspk6gxt/)